BrunoReX/jSearchmonkey/README.md

 #BUGS
 ##Fixed
-* Modified date not working
+* Modified date now working normally
-* Created date not working
+* Created date now working normally
-* Dates, when printed in the comboboxes, are not in local format
+* Dates, when printed in the comboboxes, are now in local date format
+* Centred location of the wizards to the HMI
+* Title of the window set to Searchmonkey's tagline

 ##Known
 * In summary, the most recent file is not the most recent.
-* Shortcuts (Lnk) files are not being ignored
+* Shortcuts (LNK) files are not being ignored
 * File decode timeout (ms) should be moved to content search
 * Shortcut links on _About_ page do not work
-* Location of the wizards is not centred to the HMI
 * Mime types are hard to scroll because the dialog is too small
-* Version number in the header does not match the release number
 * Filename not restored after start up
 * Containing not restored after start up
 * Comboboxes can be filled with the same text multiple times